lsu-ddem/pathways-site/content/1_IntroToCoding/2_MakingThings_Happen/2_Lesson_2/index.md

 {{% notice warning %}}

 Computers start counting at 0 instead of 1.
+Therefor, the first index in an array is known as the 0 index.
 If you have an array with 6 elements in it, their index numbers will not be 1 through 6, but 0 through 5.
 {{% /notice %}}